Shara Nelson: 1990s

 The album was shortlisted for the Mercury Prize for Best Album in 1994.
 Also in 1994, Nelson was nominated for "Best British Female Solo Artist" and "Best British Breakthrough Act" at the Brit Awards.

-Nelson's second album, Friendly Fire also produced by Mike Peden was released in 1995, and contained the hit "Rough with the Smooth" which peaked at no.30 in the UK.
-The album was less successful than her previous release, and peaked at no.44 in the UK.
+Nelson's second album, Friendly Fire, again produced by Mike Peden, was released in 1995, and contained the hit "Rough with the Smooth" which peaked at No.30 in the UK.
+The album was less successful than her previous release, and peaked at No.44 in the UK.
 She was again nominated for "Best British Female Solo Artist" at the 1996 BRIT Awards.

 In 1997, Nelson contributed to Shaken and Stirred: The David Arnold James Bond Project, performing the song "Moonraker" which had originally been sung by Shirley Bassey.

 In 1998, Nelson collaborated with Charles Webster's Presence project and released the single "Sense of Danger" which peaked at No. 61 in the UK Singles Chart.
 The track was included on the Presence album All Systems Gone which was released in early 1999, along with another track with Nelson on vocals entitled "Matter of Fact".

 Also in 1999, Nelson collaborated with Air Cuba and released the single "Black Island" on the 4AD label.
 She also collaborated with the UK artists BLIM and Chris Carter as Kasha on the track "U" which was released as a 12" single.

 2000s

-In 2002, Nelson released a track entitled "|Realise", which was remixed and included on the mix compilation album 4 Vini: Forever Young.
+In 2002, Nelson released a track entitled "Realise", which was remixed and included on the mix compilation album 4 Vini: Forever Young.
 In 2003, Nelson collaborated with Adrian Sherwood on the track "Hari Up Hari", which was released as a 12" single.
 Sherwood was the founder of On-U Sound Records which released Nelson's first record 20 years earlier.
 Also in 2003, Nelson collaborated with Futurasound on the track "Right Now".

 In 2004, Nelson released her first solo single since 1996, the song "Nobody Else".
 Other tracks released around this time were "Push Me Away" with 10th Planet and "Say My Name" with Little Axe.
 In December 2007, Nelson was featured on a new single by NUfrequency entitled "Go That Deep", which included a remix by Charles Webster.
-Doug Wimbish released an album CinemaSonics on Yellowbird in 2008, where Nelson has contributed on a song "I Wanna Know" as a co-writer and a vocalist.
+Doug Wimbish released an album CinemaSonics on Yellowbird in 2008, where Nelson contributed on a song "I Wanna Know" as a co-writer and a vocalist.